collectionspace/csible/README.md

 [![Build Status](https://travis-ci.org/collectionspace/csible.svg?branch=master)](https://travis-ci.org/collectionspace/csible)

+**This project is deprecated.
+See the [Converter Tool](https://github.com/collectionspace/cspace-converter) for import / migration support.**

 A set of Rake tasks to interact with the CollectionSpace backend REST API and generate CollectionSpace XML records.

 Configuration file